turingschool/career-development-curriculum-site/module_three/mod3_week5.md

 * Ideate and try out solutions to improve your current interviewing strategy
 * Understand how to answer interview questions through specific strategies

+After you complete this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/1WHVG6iiHX6bkfS97).

 ### Overview
 Review how you've been spending your time.
 Where are you right now in regards to the deliverables for this mod?
 What habits are effective for you?
 What changes should you make in how you spend your time?